FNALLPC/cmsdas-offline-visualization/_episodes/03-FireworksWeb_EW.md

 > ## Question 4
 > Use the Table View in the bottom right corner to learn more details about the Muons collection.
 The table
-> doesn\'t show dZ, to add it: go to the Muon collection, and click on the edit table button with a pencil icon; then in the expression text box,
+> doesn\'t show dZ, to add it: in the table panel, go to the Muons collection, and click on the \"Edit Collection Columns\" button; then in the expression text box,
 > write `i.track()->dz()`, give a title \"dz\", and define precision \"3\"
 > and click \"Add\".
 Why does the 5.9 GeV muon stand out?
 Could you have seen this by zooming in on the Rho-Z View?
 >> ## Solution